Part three: How to grow your small business

 “Have a vision or goal and incorporate it into a strategic plan, which is different than a business plan.
 This can come in many forms, but it should be organized and written.
 Identify your vision and then develop a list of goals that will let you succeed, quantify them, put some time frames on completing them.
 Most important – assign some responsibility to someone to get it done.
-This will have you on a course of your choosing and let you become proactive instead of reactive.”
+This will have you on a course of your choosing and let you become proactive instead of reactive,” he asserted.

-He says some companies grow too fast:
+He said some companies grow too fast:

 “This happens when growth gets out of control when you can’t fill the orders, due to a lack of materials, equipment, people or cash.
 This can also happen when the company gets too big for the owner to handle.”

 Mr. Delisanti believed others grow too slow to cover added costs and expenses:

 “Usually, this is a result of overly optimistic forecasts that bring about expenditures that far exceed revenues.
 Many reasons cause this, such as an SBO’s enthusiasm; level of success with business on a smaller scale; and non-credible or insufficient marketing research,” he said.